Modi’s backers turn maniac against Muslims

 On Sunday, a separate protest also erupted in the northern Indian city of Aligarh, where protesters threw stones at the police, state administrative official Chandra Bhushan Singh said.

-The recently passed Citizenship Amendment Act, which eases path for non-Muslims from neighbouring Muslim-majority nations to gain citizenship, has triggered weeks of, sometimes violent, protests against Prime Minister Narendra Modi's government.
+The recently passed Citizenship Amendment Act, which eases path for non-Muslims from neighbouring Muslim-majority nations to gain citizenship, has triggered weeks of, sometimes violent, protests against PM Narendra Modi’s government.

 Saying that the protesters were “enjoying food, water and air in India”, he called upon Indian Prime Minister Modi to introduce a stringent law for people who raised anti-India slogans.